Susendramusani/Susendramusani/README.md

 ## Professional Summary

-Dynamic data scientist with 2+ years of experience using machine learning to generate actionable insights and improve system performance.
-Proficient in Python, SQL, and advanced data visualization tools.
-Known for reducing operational downtime by 20% through model optimization and passionate about solving challenging problems in technology-focused environments.
+With two years of experience as a data analyst, I specialize in data visualization, cleansing, and analysis using Python, SQL, and Power BI.
+I handle massive datasets, streamline ETL procedures, and create interactive dashboards for data-driven decision-making.
+I've designed machine learning models, optimized data pipelines, and collaborated with stakeholders to increase client satisfaction.
+I've trained novice data scientists, enhancing model accuracy.
+My goal is to support corporate growth and innovation.

 ## Core Competencies